glific/glific/README.md

 ### 4. External service - Gupshup Create and link your Gupshup Account

-[Gupshup](https://www.gupshup.io/developer/home) is an external service that connects to WhatsApp
+[Gupshup](https://www.gupshup.io/developer/home) is an external service that connects to WhatsApp.

 You will need to do the following: